Converting Strings to Integers in Python

 1. int() is the correct tool: For converting a numeric string to an integer in Python, int() is the built-in function designed for exactly this purpose.
 It handles decimal, signed, whitespace-padded, and underscore-grouped strings out of the box.

 2. Always catch ValueError: Any code path that calls int() on externally supplied data should handle ValueError.
-An unexpected string format will raise it, and an unhandled exception will crash your program.
 If the input can also be None or a non-string type, catch TypeError as well.

 3. The base parameter extends int() to other number systems: Binary, octal, and hexadecimal strings are all supported.
-Passing base=0 lets Python infer the base from the string's prefix, mirroring Python's literal syntax.
+Passing base=0 lets Python infer the base from the string's prefix.

 5. isdigit() has a sign limitation: The str.isdigit() method returns False for strings with a leading minus sign.
-It is a useful pre-check for unsigned integer strings, but not a complete substitute for a try/except block when signed input is possible.
+Use re.fullmatch(r'^[+-]?\d+$', s) for a single-pass check that handles signs correctly and rejects noise like units or prefixes.

 References

 2. Python Software Foundation.
-Integer string conversion length limitation — Python 3.13 documentation. docs.python.org/3/library/stdtypes.html
+Integer string conversion length limitation. docs.python.org/3/library/stdtypes.html

 3. Python Software Foundation. ast.literal_eval — ast module. docs.python.org/3/library/ast.html